acrlabs/simkube/docs/dev/contributing.md

 image for them.  `make image` is a shorthand for this.
 As before, if you just want to build images for a subset of artifacts, you can limit the scope with the `ARTIFACTS` environment variable.
 You can also point the build to your container registry by setting the `DOCKER_REGISTRY` environment variable; it defaults to `localhost:5000`.
 Docker is used by default.
-Set `CONTAINER_ENGINE=podman` to use Podman for the artifact build, image build, and image push.
+Set `CONTAINER_ENGINE=podman` to use Podman for the artifact and image builds.

+Image builds and registry pushes are separate operations.
+After authenticating the selected container engine, use `scripts/push-images` to push the image references recorded in `.build`.

 To accomplish automatic updates of the changed artifacts in Kubernetes (see below), during the image build phase, images are tagged with a SHA based on the contents of your Git repo, plus a UUID.  🔥Config is smart enough to update the